RamboRogers/cyberimage/MCP_INTEGRATION.md

 1. **Handle Rate Limiting**: Implement exponential backoff when making repeated requests.
 2. **Provide Detailed Prompts**: The quality of the generated image depends on the prompt detail.
+3. **Use Model Discovery**: Call the `context.image_generation.models` method to discover available models and the current default model.
-3. **Error Handling**: Be prepared to handle error responses from the API.
+4. **Error Handling**: Be prepared to handle error responses from the API.
-4. **Timeouts**: Set appropriate timeouts for both the initial request and status polling.
+5. **Timeouts**: Set appropriate timeouts for both the initial request and status polling.
-5. **User Consent**: When using in AI assistants, ensure users are aware of and consent to image generation.
+6. **User Consent**: When using in AI assistants, ensure users are aware of and consent to image generation.

 ## Troubleshooting